piemonte/Position/README.md

 | &#128267; | automatic low-power location tracking adjustment from battery monitoring setting |
 | &#128301; | multiple component observer-based architecture |

-Need a different version of Swift?

-* `5.0` - Target your Podfile to the latest release or master
-* `4.2` - Target your Podfile to the `swift4.2` branch

 ## Quick Start

-`Position` is available for installation using the Cocoa dependency manager [CocoaPods](http://cocoapods.org/).
+`Position` is available for installation using the [Swift Package Manager](https://www.swift.org/package-manager/) or the Cocoa dependency manager [CocoaPods](http://cocoapods.org/).
 Alternatively, you can simply copy the `Position` source files into your Xcode project.

 ```ruby
 # CocoaPods